timfayz/elementcss/README.md

 * **Mobile First**.
 Many modules have responsive additions, however they can be easily disabled.

 ###Installation
-If you've never used the tools below, don't confuse about a huge amount of necessary software.
-Do not hesitate, some of them will be useful in future :)<br/>
+If you've never used the tools below, don't confuse about a huge amount of necessary software.<br/>
+Do not hesitate, some of them will be useful in future<br/>
 Please, googling if you experience difficulties in installation.

 1. [Install Ruby](https://www.ruby-lang.org/en/installation/)(required for SASS language)<br/>